| | | |

 Large Oatmeal Raisin Cookie and Milk

-• It’s chewy and full of oatmeal deliciousness.
+• It’s chewy and full of delicious oatmeal.

 • Scented with cinnamon and full of plump raisins